rjkerrison/webdev-905/w7/d5/README.md

-# React Day 5: Integrating the frontend to the backend
+# Connecting a React frontend to the backend

 Today, we're going over the process of calling our backend API from our frontends.